sunamHD/school/README.md

 ***Note: These instructions assume you are using the LAMP stack and already have mySQL, php, and Apache installed.***

-0: Unpack the zip into /var/www, and rename "school-master" to "school"
+0: Download/unpack the zip into /var/www, and rename "school-master" to "school"

 1: Create a mySQL database and user, give the user all privileges on the database